tiprankstipranks

 We generate a substantial portion of our revenue internationally and we expect this will continue in the future; as a result, our business is subject to various risks relating to our international activities, which could adversely affect our business, operating results and financial condition.

-For the years ended December 31, 2024, 2023, and 2022, approximately 36%, 38%, and 38%, respectively, of our total revenue was generated from customers located outside of North America.
+For the years ended December 31, 2025, 2024, and 2023, approximately 40%, 37%, and 38%, respectively, of Quanterix's total revenue was generated from customers located outside of North America.
 We believe that a substantial percentage of our future revenue will continue to come from international sources as we expand our overseas operations and develop opportunities in additional areas.
 Engaging in international business involves a number of difficulties and risks, including: - difficulties and costs of staffing and managing foreign operations;- required compliance with existing and changing U.S. or foreign regulatory requirements and laws;- a shortage of high-quality salespeople and distributors;- pricing pressure that we may experience internationally;- difficulties in enforcing our intellectual property rights and in defending against third-party threats and intellectual property enforcement actions against us or any of our distributors, suppliers or collaborators;- reduced or varied protection for intellectual property rights in some countries;- compliance with anti-bribery laws, such as the U.S. Foreign Corrupt Practices Act, data privacy requirements, such as the E.U.
-General Data Protection Regulation (the "GDPR"), labor laws and anti-competition regulations;- export or import restrictions and supply chain disruptions;- laws and business practices favoring local companies;- longer payment cycles and difficulties in enforcing agreements and collecting receivables through certain foreign legal systems;- restrictions on the activities of foreign agents, representatives and distributors;- foreign currency exchange rate fluctuations;- the imposition of U.S. or international sanctions against a country, company, person or entity with whom we do business that would restrict or prohibit continued business with the sanctioned country, company, person or entity;- the impact of political and economic instability and conflict, which could lead to uncertainty and instability in global financial markets;- scrutiny of foreign tax authorities which could result in significant fines, penalties and additional taxes being imposed on us;- the imposition of new trade restrictions; and - potentially adverse tax consequences, tariffs, customs charges, bureaucratic requirements and other trade barriers.
+GDPR, labor laws and anti-competition regulations;- export or import restrictions and supply chain disruptions;- laws and business practices favoring local companies;- longer payment cycles and difficulties in enforcing agreements and collecting receivables through certain foreign legal systems;- restrictions on the activities of foreign agents, representatives and distributors;- foreign currency exchange rate fluctuations;- the imposition of new trade restrictions;- potentially adverse tax consequences, the impacts of new and changing levels of tariffs, customs charges, bureaucratic requirements and other trade barriers;- the imposition of U.S. or international sanctions against a country, company, person or entity with whom we do business that would restrict or prohibit continued business with the sanctioned country, company, person or entity;- the impact of political and economic instability and conflict, which could lead to uncertainty and instability in global markets; and - scrutiny of foreign tax authorities which could result in significant fines, penalties and additional taxes being imposed on us.
 If we are unable to manage these risks effectively, our business, operating results and financial condition will suffer.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.